poweraudio/sfizz-vstgui/README.md

 **PowerAudio fork of sfztools/vstgui**

-This fork of sfztools/vstgui has the following changes:
+This fork of sfztools/vstgui currently has no changes.
+The following changes have since been merged upstream:

 * Fixed compilation errors on GCC 14.